 Lucy Craft Laney (1854-1933) was born in Macon,

-Georgia and grew up to be one of the nation’s
+Georgia, and she grew up to be one of the nation’s

-Atlanta University and began teaching in Macon soon after.
-She moved to Augusta for
+University and began teaching in Macon soon after.
+She moved to Augusta, and it was here

-Lucy Craft Laney’s home was purchased in 1987 and established as a museum in 1991.
-It promotes her extraordinary legacy, as well as the many Black leaders from Augusta who have made significant contributions to the community and world.
+Lucy Craft Laney’s home was established as a museum in 1991.
+It promotes her extraordinary legacy, as well as the numerous Black leaders from Augusta who have made substantial contributions to the community and world.

-The Lucy Craft Laney Museum of Black History is the cornerstone for the cultural and historical preservation of African American history in the Augusta area.
-Explore local history through museum and special tours, programs, annual events and new outdoor Heritage Tours.
-Experience the museum’s inspiring art exhibitions that showcase the South’s rich Black heritage to locals and visitors through rotating exhibitions all year.
-Please note that all museum tours must be booked in advance and are limited in size.
+A cornerstone for the cultural and historical preservation of African American history in the Augusta area, the Museum explores local history through special tours, programs, annual events and outdoor Heritage Tours.
+Both guided and self-guided tours of the historic Golden Blocks area—that includes recent public art—is available.
+Experience inspiring art exhibitions that showcase the South’s rich Black heritage to locals and visitors through rotating exhibitions all year.
+Tours are limited in size and must be scheduled in advance.